skibish/webconf15-docker-in-da-house/README.md

 We see how fast they start and look (htop) - containers are using nothing of resources.
 This is cool.
 This is example of their lightweight.
 Remember that they ALL are running some operating systems.

 Also you can see logs of all of your containers.
 They are pretty.
 Let's look on them.

+### OK, after all of that, there is a last question.
+Do we use it?

+Yes!

+We are developing our apps in microservices architecture.

+Now we have **more than** 20 microservices.

+And all of them are spinning on all team member machines.

+And this is not counting connections to MySQL, redis, queues.

 ### That's all folks!